cmbush-11/Car-Karma/README.md

 #### Automobiles:

 The Automobile model has 5 fields.
-Color is a string representing the automobile's color.
+"color" is a string representing the automobile's color.
-Year is a number representing the autombile's year.
+"year" is a number representing the autombile's year.
 This must be a number, not a string.
-VIN is a string in the form of a 17 character alphanumeric code representing the automobile's unique Vehicle Identification Number.
+"vin" is a string in the form of a 17 character alphanumeric code representing the automobile's unique Vehicle Identification Number.
 This value must be unique in the database.
-Sold is a boolean field in which true means the car has been sold and false means the car has not been sold.
+"sold" is a boolean field in which true means the car has been sold and false means the car has not been sold.
 New Automobile instances will not be sold by default.
-Model is a foregin
+"model" is a foreign key representing the automobile's model.
+For purposes of the automobile, this will simply be the number corresponding to the model's unique ID.

 | Action | Method | URL
 | ----------- | ----------- | ----------- |